Information relating to commonly asked questions about visiting the Glen Lakes, Glen Arbor and the Sleeping Bear Dunes.

 The Glen Lake Fire Department, with locations in downtown Glen Arbor and Empire, are equipped to handle medical emergencies on land and water.

-Mark McBride, aka “Doctor Bear”, opened a practice in March of 2018 next to the Martin Company, right in the heart of Glen Arbor, MI (He sees patients on Tuesdays, Thursdays and Saturdays in Glen Arbor).
+Mark McBride, aka “Doctor Bear” is located next to the Martin Company, right in the heart of Glen Arbor, MI offering massage and chiropractic care.

-"Summertime weather" begins in early June with mild temps (60s and 70s) and spans through Labor Day.
+"Summertime weather" begins in early June with mild temps (usually in the 70s) and spans through Labor Day.
 Average temps in July and August are usually in the 70s and 80s.
 While the visiting season winds down here in September, temps often still remain in the 60s and 70s until October.